kozo2/cyautoworkshop/vignettes/tmp.md

 [RCy3: Network biology using Cytoscape from within R. F1000Research 2019.](https://f1000research.com/articles/8-1774)

-## Translating R data into Cytoscape network using RCy3
+## Translating R data into a Cytoscape network using RCy3

 Networks offer us a useful way to represent our biological data.
 But how do we seamlessly translate our data from R into Cytoscape?